ritikkumarsharma/Digital-Clock/README.md

 # Digital Clock
-This is a beautiful flower design by python.
+This is a beautiful Clock design by python.